Ruslan-Bagautdinov/fastapi_with_telethon/README.md

 This endpoint is used to check the login status of the user.
 Requires the the user's `{phone}` as a query parameter in the URL.
-It returns a JSON response indicating whether the user is logged in or not.
+It returns a JSON response indicating the user's login status.

 ```bash